cosmos/sdk-tutorials/tutorials/2-setup/index.md

 ---
+parent:
-title: "Set Up Your Work Environment"
+  title: Set Up Your Work Environment
+  description: All you need for the hands-on sections
+  number: 2
 order: 0
-description: All you need for the hands-on sections
+title:
 tags:
   - tutorial
   - dev-ops